3lc-ai/ultralytics/ultralytics/utils/tlc/README.md

 ## Why is embeddings collection disabled by default?

-Embeddings collection has an extra dependency for the library used for reduction, and a performance implication (fitting and applying the reducer) at the end of your run.
+Embeddings collection has an extra dependency for the library used for reduction, and a performance implication (fitting and applying the reducer) at the end of a run.
 It is therefore disabled by default.

 ## How do I collect embeddings for each bounding box?